 Mushrooms are a popular food across the globe.
 They come in a wide variety, and there’s a mushroom for just about every meal.
 You can go to the gourmet grocery store and find a whole variety of mushrooms.
 And, if you’re more adventurous, you could try foraging for wild mushrooms.
-But if you want the best mushrooms, you should consider growing some for yourself.
-Growing mushrooms for beginners isn’t that difficult.
+But if you want the best mushrooms, consider growing some for yourself.
+Growing mushrooms for beginners is surprisingly easy, even for dummies.

 While the process does present challenges, there’s no reason you can’t have a nice little farm, full of your favorite mushrooms.
 This beginner’s guide has everything you need to get started.